How can I make a claim?

 How to submit your claim form

-You will need to bring your fully completed claim form and supporting documents to our Contact Centre at:
+You will need to bring your fully completed claim form and supporting documents to the Community Contact Centre at:

-Benefit claims can't normally be backdated, so it's very important that you bring your fully completed claim form and any supporting documents to the Contact Centre as soon as possible.
+Claims can't normally be backdated, so it's very important that you bring your fully completed claim form and any supporting documents to the Community Contact Centre as soon as possible.

-Any proof/evidence documents you bring in with your claim form can be scanned by the CSO direct to our benefit system.
+Any proof/evidence documents you bring in with your claim form can be scanned by the Customer Service Officer directly onto our system.